kuzzleio/kuzzle-device-manager/doc/1/guides/assets/index.md

 # Assets

-An asset document represents the physical asset to which one or more sensors can be linked.
+An asset document represents the physical asset to which one or more devices can be linked.

-The document contains asset identification information, the latest measurements received by the associated sensors and their metadata.
+The document contains asset identification information, the latest measurements received by the associated devices and their metadata.

 An asset is uniquely identified by the `type` + `model` + `reference` triplet.